nemasu/asmttpd/README.md

 Limitations being worked on:
 * Thread pool does not grow, as such it can become unresponsive if all threads are busy.
-* Files are not read in chunks, attempting to tranfer a large file will not work.
+* Files are not read in chunks, attempting to transfer a large file will not work.

 Installation
 =======